Swedwards99/SOI/soi.md

 Western Washington University has provided me with not only the knowledge base to understand modern biological problems, but also the experiences that have led me to synthesize my interests.

+% This is the code for coverting to latex using the template I found.
+% -N --template=soptemplate.tex soi.md --pdf-engine=pdflatex -o soi.pdf